rodlie/cyan/docs/Format.md

 ...
 ```

-* ``cyan-project:`` This identifies the MIFF as a Cyan project.
+* ``cyan-project:`` This identifies the MIFF as a Cyan project (and version).
-* ``cyan-layer-label:`` Cyan layer label (if "canvas" then project label).
+* ``cyan-layer-label:`` Optional Cyan layer label.

-The ICC profile embedded in the "canvas" is the main profile used on all layers/images in the project.
-This means that all layers/images in the project must have the same colorspace as defined in "canvas".
-The bit depth of each layer/image can of course be different.
+The ICC profile embedded in the project canvas is the main profile used on all images in the project.
+This means that all images in the project must have the same color space.

-Now let's inspect our first available layer (the layers are **not** in order, see ``cyan-layer-order``):
+Now let's inspect our first available "layer" (the images are **not** in order, see ``cyan-layer-order``):

 ```
 $ magick identify -verbose cyan-image.miff[1]
 ```

 This will output even more information than before.
-The only difference between a normal MIFF and a MIFF from Cyan is additional properties.
+The only difference between a vanilla MIFF and a MIFF created in Cyan is additional properties.

 ```
 $ magick identify -verbose cyan-image.miff[1]
 ...
   Properties:
-    cyan-compose: Normal
+    cyan-compose: 0
     cyan-layer: 1
     cyan-layer-label: New Image
     cyan-layer-lock: 0